vartikaX-ai/Machine-Learning/Non-Linear-Regression/Readme.md

 ## Learning Outcomes

-Through these implementations, I learned:
+Through this project, I learned:

-- When to use Non-Linear Regression
+- When to use Polynomial Regression
 - Creating Polynomial Features
 - Feature Engineering
-- Handling Categorical Variables
+- One-Hot Encoding
 - Feature Scaling
+- Data Preprocessing
+- Correlation Analysis
+- Detecting Outliers
 - Training Regression Models
-- Comparing Multiple Regression Algorithms
+- Comparing Linear and Polynomial Regression
-- Evaluating Model Performance
+- Evaluating Regression Models using multiple metrics
-- Understanding Overfitting
+- Understanding overfitting caused by high-dimensional feature expansion
-- Selecting an appropriate model based on the dataset
+- Selecting the appropriate model based on the dataset

 ---

 ## About This Repository

-This repository is part of my **Machine Learning learning journey**, where I implement machine learning algorithms using **Python** and **Scikit-learn**, solve practical problems, and build projects to strengthen both my theoretical understanding and coding skills.
+This repository is part of my **Machine Learning learning journey**, where I implement machine learning algorithms using **Python** and **Scikit-learn**, solve practical problems, and build projects to strengthen both my theoretical understanding and practical coding skills.
-This repository will be continuously updated with additional Non-Linear Regression algorithms, practical projects, and real-world datasets as I progress through my Machine Learning learning journey.